 DJR Team Penske received permission to change the engine in the car after the Top 10 Shootout after seeing abnormally high water pressure.

-A post-race inspection by Supercars revealed it exceeded the maximum valve lift in five cylinders – something the team put down to either damage that occurred due to running hot, or improper measurement as it was being assembled.
+A post-race inspection by Supercars revealed that the engine exceeded the maximum valve lift in five cylinders – something the team put down to either damage that occurred due to running hot, or improper measurement as it was being assembled.

-But, as of the start of the 2020 race weekend, it is McLaughlin and not Mostert who holds the record for the fastest Supercars lap around Mount Panorama.
+But, as of this year’s season-opening Repco Mount Panorama 500, it is still McLaughlin and not Waters who holds the fastest Supercars lap recorded around Mount Panorama.

-Mostert still holds the race lap record – the one that is traditionally considered the ‘official’ lap record as it was set under race conditions – with a 2m04.7602s time set late in the 2019 event.
+However, it is Mostert who still holds the race lap record in a Supercar – the one that is traditionally considered the ‘official’ lap record as it was set under race conditions – with a 2m04.7602s time set late in the 2019 Bathurst 1000.